 Just when it seemed like bipartisanship was going the way of the dinosaurs, Congress recently came together to pass the Ocean Shipping Reform Act of 2022, which President Biden signed into law on June 16th.
 The legislation—designed to address unfair ocean carrier practices and regulate the costs of ocean shipping—was first introduced by Sens.
 Amy Klobuchar (D-Minn.) and John Thune (R-S.D.) in February 2022 and passed the House (369–42) and the Senate (unanimously!).

-In an explicit and sharp rebuke rarely heard from politicians, President Biden addressed a small handful of freight carriers, accusing them of exploiting their unfettered control of the market for personal gain.
+In an explicit and sharp rebuke rarely heard from politicians, President Biden addressed a handful of freight carriers, accusing them of exploiting their unfettered control of the market for personal gain.
 Touting their record profits, these carriers glossed over the fact that their “profits” are due to shipping prices that have increased as much as 1000 percent, a bitter pill to swallow for consumers already overburdened by inflation.

 Calling these practices “outrageous,” Biden gave the stark warning to freight carriers that “the rip-off is over” and put pressure on Congress to crack down on them.
 No matter your party affiliation or political beliefs, no American wants to pointlessly hand over their hard-earned money to faceless conglomerates—unbridled greed is not only tone-deaf, it’s shameless.
 The Ocean Shipping Reform Act of 2022 is designed to mitigate these concerns, but how?